Plugin: PhotonFirst FBG Interrogator (GInsPhotonFirstPlugin)

 • Set default: Resets the complete plugin to its default settings, deleting all settings.

-• Dev Path: The USB port where the interrogator is connected.
+• Dev path: The USB port on the controller to which the interrogator is connected.

-• Sampling Frequency: The sampling rate of the Interrogator.
+• Sampling frequency: The sampling rate configured for the interrogator.

-Ensure that the source cycle frequency of the additional stream, the interrogator frequency, and the plugin settings are all configured to the same sampling rate.
+Ensure that the source cycle frequency of the additional stream, the interrogator sample rate, and the plugin settings are all configured to the same sampling rate.

 Stream Config

-• Wavelength [nm]: The CoG value converted to CoG wavelength value.
+• Wavelength [nm]: The CoG value converted to actual wavelength value.

-• Microstrain [µε]: The CoG wavelength value converted to microstrain.
+• Microstrain [µε]: The CoG value converted to microstrain.

-• Temperature [°C]: The CoG wavelength value converted to temperature.
+• Temperature [°C]: The CoG value converted to temperature.

-• Sensor [1-8]: Select the controller variables to which the sensor data should be mapped.
+• Additional data stream: Select the stream variables to which the sensor data should be mapped.
 If the default naming convention is used, the mapping will be done automatically.